Mystical Seven (Missouri)

-Origins
+History

 The origins of the society were made plain by its founder, Harold Spencer Williams.
 "I conceived the idea of a new and different Senior Society, [and] picked out six outstanding members of the Junior Class in 1907.
 I asked each one to come by the President's office for a chat.
 Each one was enthusiastic.
 We met and organized and would announce the society in the Spring of 1907.
 This was done."
 Williams was also a member of Delta Tau Delta and Phi Mu Alpha.

-There is no relationship with the society of the same name at Wesleyan University, and although a relationship is often suggested between Missouri's Mystical Seven and a similar secret honor society at the University of Virginia known as the Seven Society, no direct evidence has ever been shown that any type of relationship exists between the two societies.
+There is no relationship with the formerly national society established at Wesleyan University.
+Although a relationship is often suggested between Missouri's Mystical Seven and a similar secret honor society at the University of Virginia known as the Seven Society, no direct evidence has ever been shown that any type of relationship exists between the two societies.

-Although the society was historically all-male, it had initiated its first female member in 1920.
+The society was historically all-male, but initiated its first female member in 1920.
 Mary Chorn Hazard was admitted due to her exceptional record of student activities and stout sponsorship by J. Craig Ruby, who was also a member of M7 as well as Phi Kappa Psi.

-Tiger–Sooner exchange
+It has a rivalry with QEBH.

+Symbols and traditions

+Colors

+The colors of Mystical Seven are black and gold.